BlackHat Mystery Bookstore

 Raymond Chandler

-page one
+here on page one

-page two
+on page two

 Raymond Thornton Chandler was born in Chicago, Illinois on 23 July 1888, but grew up in England.
 He attended public schools and then studied writing at Dulwich College, London, and also in France & Germany.
 He became a naturalized British citizen in 1907 in order to work in civil service, but resigned after 6 months and worked as a newspaper reporter.
 He published 27 poems and his first story, "The Rose Leaf Romance".
 In 1912, he returned to the U.S., working mostly in Los Angeles, until the outbreak of W.W.I.
 He joined the Gordon Highlanders, then transferred to the British Royal Air Force.
 Back in the U.S. in 1919, he worked at a bank, then a newspaper, then at Dabney Oil Syndicate in Los Angeles, beginning in 1922.

 In 1924 he married divorcee Cissy Hurlburt, 18 years older than he was.
 The oil company fired him for drinking and absenteeism in 1932.
 Under Cissy's support, he devoted himself to writing from 1933.
 He studied the pulp magazines, especially writer Erle Stanley Gardner, and published his first story "Blackmailers Don't Shoot" in the December 1933 issue of Black Mask Magazine.
-His character Philip Marlowe first appeared in the story "Killer in the Rain", which later formed part of the novel "The Big Sleep" (1939).
+His character Philip Marlowe first appeared in the story "Killer In The Rain", which later formed part of the novel "The Big Sleep" (1939).

-He met with some success writing for Hollywood – "And Now Tomorrow" (1944), "Double Indemnity" with Billy Wilder (1944), "The Unseen" (1945), and an original script, "The Blue Dahlia" (1946), and "Strangers On A Train" for Hitchcock (1951).
+Chandler met with some success writing for Hollywood – "And Now Tomorrow" (1944), "Double Indemnity" with Billy Wilder (1944), "The Unseen" (1945), "The Blue Dahlia" original script (1946), and "Strangers On A Train" for Alfred Hitchcock (1951).

-He and Cissy moved to 6005 Camino de la Costa in La Jolla (north of San Diego in California) in 1946, where he continued writing while taking care of his beloved wife, who suffered from fibrosis of the lungs.
+Chandler and Cissy moved to 6005 Camino de la Costa in La Jolla (north of San Diego in California) in 1946, where he continued writing while taking care of his beloved wife, who suffered from fibrosis of the lungs.
 She died 12 December 1954, an event which essentially broke his heart.
 Two months after her death, he attempted suicide, which was reported widely; the bullet caused major damage to the bathroom.
 He went into a slow decline, though he is said to have had a romantic interest in his secretary, Jean Fracasse, and later was preparing to marry his agent, Helga Green, when he died of pneumonia 26 March 1959 at the age of 70.
 Only 17 people attended his funeral.

 Raymond Chandler entry at Wikipedia